bloeys/assimp-go/README.md

 ## Developing assimp-go

-`#cgo LDFLAGS: -L ./staticLibs -l zlibstatic -l IrrXML -l assimp`

-We link against static assimp libraries that are built for each platform and added to the `aig/lib` package.
+We link against static assimp libraries that are built for each platform and added to the `aig/libs` package.
 Depending on the platform we select one of them and link against it when doing `go build`.

+The general steps are:

+- Copy assimp includes into `aig/assimp`
+- Copy `zlib.h`, `zconf.h` and `irrXML.h` into `aig/zlib` and `aig/irrxml` respectively.
+- Copy static libraries into `aig/libs`
+- Generate the wrappers using `swig -go -c++ -intgosize 64 aig/aig.i`
+- Add `#cgo LDFLAGS: -L ./staticLibs -l zlibstatic -l IrrXML -l assimp` at the top of the 'C' import in `aig.go`

+> Note: When dealing with static libraries the compiler will probably (e.g. MinGW does this) ignore `lib` suffixes and `.a`/`.lib` suffixes.
+So if your lib name is `libassimp.a` you need to pass it to CGO as `-l assimp`, otherwise you will get an error about library not found.

+For platform specific steps:

 **Windows**: